ibm-cloud-docs/cloud-databases/WORKING_FILE-ha-dr.md

 All {{site.data.keyword.cloud}} Databases general availability (GA) offerings conform to the {{site.data.keyword.cloud_notm}} [SLA terms](/docs/overview?topic=overview-slas).

 The {{site.data.keyword.cloud}} Databases are GA services that are offered in _Chenai, Dallas, Frankfurt, London, Oslo, Sydney, Tokyo, and Washington_.
 Each location has three different data centers for redundancy.

-{{site.data.keyword.cloud}} Databases are deployed in a multi-zone region (for example, us-south, us-east, eu-fra) where the platform is designed to be resilient to the failure of any one zone in the region.
+{{site.data.keyword.cloud}} Databases are deployed in a multi-zone region (for example, us-south, us-east, eu-de) where the platform is designed to be resilient to the failure of any one zone in the region.

 See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.Bluemix_notm}}.
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-zero-downtime#SLAs).